 The Deputy Returning Officer – Engagement works with faculty and residence societies wishing to run their elections in conjunction with AMS elections and referenda.
 They assist the faculty societies with setting up their online ballots if they are using the AMS system, and act as the point-person for any other external elections including Rector or Student Trustee elections.

-The Judicial Committee is a component of the non-academic discipline system and is the ultimate decision making body with respect to AMS non-academic discipline.
-The Judicial Committee acts as a non-adversarial system, and is an independent entity removed from the Commission of Internal Affairs.
+The Judicial Committee is a component of the non-academic misconduct and is the ultimate decision making body with respect to AMS policy.
+The Judicial Committee acts as a non-adversarial system, and is an independent entity from the AMS Executive and other Offices.